apache/cloudstack-docs-admin/source/plugins/quota.rst

 #. quota.usage.smtp.connection.timeout: Quota SMTP server connection
 	timeout duration.

-There are several configuration variables that are inherited from usage server.
-These are listed below:
+There are several configuration variables that are inherited from usage server, these are listed below:

 #. usage.aggregation.timezone

 All these are described in details in Usage Server documentation.

-Restart the Management Server (as usual with any global configuration change) and also the Usage Server:
+Restart the Management Server and  the Usage Server to enable the set configuration values.

    .. code:: bash